 Walnuts and blue cheese are classic pairings with pears, but I took it a step further with my creamy walnut vinaigrette.
 I used walnut oil, which is so aromatic, and provides a nice change from the ubiquitous olive oil dressings.
 This recipe becomes ‘creamy’ because the oil emulsifies with the mustard and vinegar in a small food processor.
 I drizzle the oil in slowly while the machine is running which fuses everything together into a creamy dressing that will not separate.

+Instead of chucking everything into your big wooden salad bowl and tossing, try a composed salad!
+Composed salads are salads that you arrange rather than toss.
 This pear and arugula salad is so easy to make, but really makes an impression on the table.
 I served it on individual salad plates, but you could also arrange it a large platter, family style, with multiple pears.
+Allow a stack of 3 or 4 slices per person.
 I can’t imagine a more elegant way to showcase this wonderful fall fruit.

 I used Bartlett pears, one of the most common grocery store varieties.
 Bartletts start out a pretty shade of medium green, and turn yellow as they ripen.
 They become super juicy as they ripen, so it’s best to catch them when they are ripe, but still firm enough to slice.
 Once they get to the yellow stage they’ll be too soft and juicy to slice thinly and neatly.